SkyFuelH2 – launching a sustainable aviation industry

 Sweden has a strong international position when it comes to leading the way in climate change, and sustainable aviation fuel is no exception.
 Thanks to good access to residual products from industry and the forest, Sweden has particularly good conditions for developing the aviation fuel of the future.

-After thorough investigations and consultation processes, the ambition is to begin construction of the SkyFuelH2 facility in 2025, in order to be able to supply the aviation industry with fossil-free aviation fuel as early as 2028.
+After thorough investigations and consultation processes, the ambition is to start the construction of the facility in 2026, to supply the aviation industry with sustainable aviation fuel by 2029.

 Find out more